Spectators at Miami-Dade County Commission meetings are sternly warned against “clapping, applauding, heckling or verbal outbursts.’’

-But Chairman Joe Martinez made an exception on Tuesday for animal advocates who could barely contain themselves after commissioners unanimously agreed to place a pet-friendly straw vote question on the Nov.
+But Chairman Joe A. Martinez made an exception on Tuesday for animal advocates who could barely contain themselves after commissioners unanimously agreed to place a pet-friendly ‘‘straw vote’’ question on the Nov.
 6 ballot.

 The question asks whether Miami-Dade County residents would approve a small increase in their property taxes to keep some 20,000 cats and dogs from being euthanized.
 The result would have no force of law, but would indicate sentiment to the commission.

-Under the proposal, the owner of a $100,000 property would pay about $10 a year to finance low-cost spay/neuter clinics, campaigns on responsible pet ownership and other programs designed to slow the countys runaway pet overpopulation rate.
+Under the proposal, the owner of a $100,000 property would pay about $10 to finance low-cost spay/neuter clinics, campaigns on responsible pet ownership, and other programs designed to slow the county’s runaway pet overpopulation rate.

-In practical terms, the idea still has a long way to go before an estimated $20 million becomes available to rescuers and animal-welfare organizations that would work under the Pets Trust umbrella.
-The money would not be part of the Miami-Dade Animal Services Departments budget.
+In practical terms, the idea still has a long way to go before an estimated $20 million becomes available to rescuers and animal-welfare organizations that would work under the Pets’ Trust umbrella.
+The money would not become part of the Miami-Dade Animal Services Department’s budget.